opendatalab/OmniDocBench/README.md

   </tbody>
 </table>

-$^*$More detailed attribute-level evaluation results are shown in the paper.
+More detailed attribute-level evaluation results are shown in the paper.

 #### End-to-End Evaluation Method - end2end